 Is it possible to obtain good results with only one studio monitor?
 While it’s possible to get by with just one studio monitor speaker for casual listening, using two in stereo is highly recommended if you want to create professional-quality music during the mixing process.

-How to buy studio monitors
+How to choose studio monitors

-1. Power: Look for high-wattage studio monitors
+1. Look for high-wattage studio monitors

 Power is not just for volume; it’s also for dynamic range.
 As an audio engineer, you probably add a lot to your mix.
 If you don’t have a set of studio monitors with a high dynamic range, you won’t be able to hear all of the elements in your final track.

-A speaker’s power is measured in wattage.
-A speaker with a high wattage will allow you to listen to transient details, making it easier to make precise adjustments to limiters, compressors, and gates.
+A monitor’s power is measured in wattage, and a high wattage will allow you to listen to transient details, making it easier to make precise adjustments to limiters, compressors, and gates.
+Sounds that tend to peak, like snare hits or kick drums, can require up to 10 times the power.
+This can make your track sound distorted, making you hear clipping on musical peaks.

+To provide the best dynamic range possible, invest in a set of speakers with a lot of headroom.
 Headroom is the maximum amount of undistorted signal the speakers can handle.
 When buying studio monitors, choosing a pair with plenty of headroom will help retain the details of your track when listening to playback so you can turn your speakers up to 11 without losing quality.

+The choice between active and passive studio monitors boils down to your needs and preferences.
 Passive speakers draw their power from an external amplification source.
-Passive speakers have wattage ratings but do not provide any power.
+They have wattage ratings but do not provide any power.
 The rating is there to indicate their ability to handle power.
 Active speakers come with an internal power source.
 They typically have multiple power amplifiers.

 So the woofer, tweeter, and midrange speaker each get a separate power source.
 The woofer usually hogs up a lot of power.
 With a dedicated amplifier, the tweeter (for high frequencies) will sound great regardless of how much power the woofer uses, rendering a clear and accurate playback.

 Most studio monitors are active speakers.
 I wouldn’t suggest getting a pair of passive speakers unless you have no other option.
-So, when buying studio monitors, look for active ones. an active speaker will have an amp built into the speaker cabinet, while a passive speaker will require an additional external amp
+So, when buying studio monitors, look for active ones.
+An active speaker will have an amp built into the speaker cabinet, while a passive speaker will require an additional external amp

 Active speakers have amplifiers built-in.
 Single-amp, bi-amp, and tri-amp refer to how the power is divided among the speaker’s components.
 A single amp configuration will power both the tweeter and the woofer, sharing power between the two as needed.